mabinahmad/mabinahmad/README.md

 ### Hi there 👋

-I'm Muhammad, a passionate developer currently working on a Food Delivery Application using the MERN stack.
+I'm Muhammad, a passionate developer currently working on a Business Management System using the MERN stack.
 Welcome to my GitHub profile!

 ## About Me

 - 🌱 I'm constantly learning and exploring new technologies.
-- 🔭 I'm currently working on developing a food delivery application.
+- 🔭 I'm currently working on developing a business management system.
 - 💡 I'm passionate about building scalable and user-friendly web applications.

 ## My Skills